The why, who, and when of documentation

-Advertising is often seen as a kind of sales tool – you cannot trust the copy in the advert as it is simple meant for catching the potential customers’ attention, not for teaching them anything.
-But it doesn’t have to be this way (only) as practical information given in ads may in fact demonstrate your will as a manufacturer to met the customers where they are, helping them out with their needs, inspiring them to the best use of your product.
+Advertising is often seen as a kind of sales tool – you cannot trust the copy in the advert as it is simply meant for catching the potential customers’ attention, not for teaching them anything.
+But it doesn’t have to be this way (only) as practical information given in ads may in fact demonstrate your will as a manufacturer to meet the customers where they are, helping them out with their needs, inspiring them to the best use of your product.

 This could help selling and at the same time take off some of the load from the technical support, as well as reduce the need for other types of documentation.

-You may wish to actively seek to make users describe their experiences with your product on their blogs or to their neighbors, colleagues, etc., perhaps through some kind of incentive.
+You may wish to actively seek to make users describe their experiences with your product on their blogs or to their neighbours, colleagues, etc., perhaps through some kind of incentive.
 Quite many users of technical products prefer getting assistance from someone they know rather than from a big manual, a confusing FAQ, a frustrated technical supporter, or whatever they see as the alternatives.
 And users may trust other users so much that they are willing to spend more time on listening to their explanations than they are willing to spend on your own documentation products.

-It is worth considering how this kind of “crowd sourcing” of tecnical assistance can be established and maintained, and how you can take part in it and assist it with the right documents, videos, etc. to give the users the impression of taking part in a great community around your product.
+It is worth considering how this kind of “crowd sourcing” of technical assistance can be established and maintained, and how you can take part in it and assist it with the right documents, videos, etc. to give the users the impression of taking part in a great community around your product.